ang-zeyu/infisearch/docs/src/indexing_configuration.md

 ## `lang_config`

 The snippet below shows the default values for language configuration.
-The key controlling the main tokenizer module to use is the `lang` key.
-The `options` key supplies tokenization options unique to each module.
+The key controlling the main tokenizer module to use is the `lang` key, while the `options` key supplies tokenization options unique to each module.

-Note that these options are also applied to the search library, which uses the same tokenizers through wasm.
+These options are also applied to `@morsels/search-ui`, which sources this information from the index output directory as specified in the `initMorsels` call.

 ```json
 {